poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 closure expectation can be see as very very wrong.
 This argument though, forgets that closure are used very locally and often as parameters to other functions and closure, ensuring a form of clarity through context that is not available to functions far removed from their call site.

+### Completely disallow named arguments for `#[no_mangle]` and `extern`

+To ensure such functions are still first-class citizens in Rust, this has been rejected.
+It may prove too difficult to implement or too confusing and named arguments could be completely deactivated from them.

 ### Anonymous types (Structural Records) and type deduction and named types